 Google “Is blogging dead?” and you’ll see hundreds of links to articles on why blogging might be on the decline.
 While we’ll ignore that all of these are written on, well, blogs, there definitely seems to be some validity here.
-Facebook and Twitter seem to be the main opponents, taking what used to be multi-paragraph posts and shrinking them into bite-size nuggets of knowledge…or simply posts about bite-sized nuggets.
-When looking at that type of personal, journal-esque blog, it does indeed seem to be on the outs.
+Facebook and Twitter are the main opponents, taking what used to be multi-paragraph posts and shrinking them into bite-size nuggets of knowledge…or simply posts about bite-sized nuggets?
+When looking at that type of personal, diary-esque blog, it does indeed seem to be on the outs.

-However, there are still several reasons that an individual, or more importantly, a business, should keep on bloggin’.
-We have outlined a few of these below.
+However, there are still so many reasons why an individual, and more importantly, a business, should keep on bloggin’.
+Feeling skeptical?
+Here's why!

 A blog is a great tool for SEO.

-Google loves when you blog, or at least the Penguin algorithm does… the people at Google probably aren’t hanging on your every word.
+Google loves when you blog, or at least the Penguin algorithm does…the people at Google probably aren’t hanging on your every word.
 However, that fresh content chock full of keywords is one of the easiest ways to increase your page ranking.
 Since the beginning of 2012, Google has been penalizing sites that use spammy methods (such as loading a ton of keywords in a hidden area on your site), and a lot of sites saw a huge drop in page rankings.
-Blogging can help bring your site back from the grave.
+Blogging can help bring your site back from the grave or overcome your competition.